EyeSeeTea/d2-docker/README.md

 $ d2-docker create data docker.eyeseetea.com/eyeseetea/dhis2-data:2.37.9-sierra --sql=sierra-db.sql.gz [--apps-dir=path/to/apps] [--documents-dir=path/to/document] [--datavalues-dir=path/to/dataValue]
 ```

+There are demo database files at [databases.dhis2.org](https://databases.dhis2.org/) that may be used for testing purposses.
+The database downloaded should correspond to the core version created; if there is no database file for the created core version, a prior version of the database should work.

 ### Start a DHIS2 instance

 Start a new container from a _dhis2-data_ base image: